 Before visiting, we reviewed a range of information that we hold about the practice and asked other organisations to share what they knew.
 We carried out an announced visit on 10 and 24 September 2015.
 During our visit we spoke with a range of staff including GPs, practice nurses, reception and administrative staff and the practice manager.
-We spoke with one patient registered at this practice and eight patients registered with other practices in the building.
-This meant that they shared the same facilities and had the same reception and nursing staff.
-We reviewed 12 comment cards where patients shared their views and experiences of the service.
+We spoke with eight patients.
+We reviewed 29 comment cards where patients shared their views and experiences of the service.